japila-books/spark-sql-internals/docs/spark-sql-Column.md

 [[creating-instance]]
 [[expr]]
-`Column` represents a column in a link:spark-sql-Dataset.adoc[Dataset] that holds a Catalyst link:expressions/Expression.md[Expression] that produces a value per row.
+`Column` represents a column in a spark-sql-Dataset.md[Dataset] that holds a Catalyst expressions/Expression.md[Expression] that produces a value per row.

 NOTE: A `Column` is a value generator for every row in a `Dataset`.

 [[star]]
 A special column `*` references all columns in a `Dataset`.

-With the link:SparkSession.md#implicits[implicits] converstions imported, you can create "free" column references using Scala's symbols.
+With the SparkSession.md#implicits[implicits] converstions imported, you can create "free" column references using Scala's symbols.

 [source, scala]
 ----